 What you intended to harm me, but God intended it for good

 These words of Joseph took my attention.
 When we look at the background, we will understand why Joseph is saying like this.
-Many times it may happen with you and me.
-Things and situation which are against our hope will change dramatically to our favour.
+Many times it may happen to you and me.
+Things and situation which are against our hope will change dramatically to our favor.

 Now his brothers had gone to graze their father's flocks near Shechem, and Israel said to Joseph, "As you know, your brothers are grazing the flocks near Shechem.
 Come, I am going to send you to them."